Eloboss/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that lists all files in the current directory and working directory
+script that list all files in current directory and parent directory